Exeter aim to be Euro champs in five years

 “Sandy Park is going to be immense and the atmosphere with 20,000 will be sensational.
 More people will start coming to watch us and, hopefully, they’ll be bouncing off the walls.

 “Can we build on this momentum?
 I believe we can go the whole hog.
-If we can win the LV= Cup, what's next?
+If we can win the LV= Cup, what’s next?
 We can strive to be in the Premiership top four every year, win that and then go on and win the Heineken Cup, too.
-Can Exeter be as big as Toulon or Clermont?
+Can Exeter be as big as or ?
 Easy!

-“We're bringing in top players from all over Devon and Cornwall, plus making top quality signings, so all I'm saying is, ‘watch this space', because Exeter can be one of rugby's pinnacles.
+“We’re bringing in top players from all over and Cornwall, plus making top quality signings, so all I’m saying is, ‘watch this space’, because Exeter can be one of rugby’s pinnacles.

 “It’s not all about money or salary caps, this club is about youth set-ups and hard work.
 There are no limits to what this club can achieve.”